Collection of ideas

 Here are the first four dogmas, the most principal and general:

-Zamenhof passed away, but his children remained (all of which were later murdered by the Nazis in the WWII), his language Esperanto, which he presented to the world, his translations and his ideas which inspire, to this day, those who consider themselves not only members of their nation or religion but also members of humanity itself - members of mankind, who believe in its unity and diversity.
+Zamenhof passed away in 1917.
+He was passed away by his three childrem, Adam, Zofia and Lidia, each of whom were later murdered by the Nazis in the Holocaust.
+He was the author of the Esperanto language, a great gift to the world, as well as many translations and timeless ideas which continue to inspire people; people who consider themselves not just members of their own nation or religion, but also members of the human race; people who believe in its unity and diversity.

 - Korĵenkov A. Homarano: La vivo, verkoj kaj ideoj de d-ro Zamenhof, Kaliningrado, Kaunas, 2009